runtimeverification/evm-semantics/README.md

 KEVM: Semantics of EVM in K
 ===========================

-In this repository we provide a model of the EVM in K.
+In this repository, we provide a model of the EVM in K.

 Documentation/Support
 ---------------------